On banking, David Cameron is either clueless or a liar

 “So I think we are effectively regulating the banks after years of ineffective regulation and the bigger picture is we’ve also got the Bank of England now properly in control of the banking situation which wasn’t the case in the past.”

 Cameron’s claim that the Bank of England “is properly in control of the banking situation” is also factually incorrect.
 The Bank of England hasn’t controlled UK banking since Labour introduced the tripartite system since 1997.
 And it’s fairly clear that the Old Lady made a bit of hash of the bits it was supposed to oversee — assessing systemic risk and macroprudential oversight — in the critical years of 2006-08.
-It was so obsessed with monetary policy, it seems to have had blindspot where such things were concerned.
+It was so obsessed with monetary policy, it had blindspot where such things were concerned.

 And while Cameron claims the coalition has the banks under control, Lloyds and RBS continue to prey on some of their small businesses customers with alacrity (see: RBS seeks to destroy its own SME customers and Lloyds remains in denial about massive HBOS fraud).